tomatenmark/famkidmem-ccms/README.md

 # Requirements
 ## ffmpeg
 * ffmpeg must be installed
-* The bin directory of ffmpeg must be added to the system's PATH variable
+* The bin directory of ffmpeg must be added to the systems PATH variable

 # settings.json
 You will need a settings.json with following format:\